Best Hospital Advertising Strategies + Examples [2025]

 Here are some of the top forms of community outreach utilized by small hospitals:

-• Health screenings and check-ups: Hospitals can get to know a wide array of community members via discounted or free health screenings, check-ups, and diagnostic tests.
+- Health screenings and check-ups: Hospitals can reach a wide array of community members via discounted or free health screenings, check-ups, and diagnostic tests.
 These health screenings could involve simple blood pressure checks or more intensive cancer screenings.

-• Health Education Workshops: These workshops generally occur in places like public schools or senior care facilities and feature seminars on preventative care, healthy lifestyle choices, or chronic disease management.
-This form of outreach helps to promote your hospital as an active and caring member of the community.
+- Health Education Workshops: These workshops typically take place in public schools or senior care facilities and feature seminars on preventative care, healthy lifestyle choices, or chronic disease management.
+This form of hospital marketing helps to promote your hospital as an active and caring member of the community.

 Direct Mail Campaigns

-Direct mail campaigns are particularly versatile as you can send out various marketing materials such as letters, brochures, flyers, and postcards.
+Direct mail campaigns are particularly versatile, as you can send a variety of marketing materials such as letters, brochures, flyers, and postcards to prospective patients.
 Plus, direct mail campaigns seem to work for just about every age demographic.
-A recent study found that 90% of direct mail is opened and that 75% of millennials report that they enjoy receiving direct mail.
+A recent study found that 90% of direct mail is opened, and 75% of millennials report they enjoy receiving direct mail.

-The cost of a direct mail campaign generally ranges from $.30 to over $10 a person depending on how much you put into the design, marketing copy, mailing lists, and printing.
-While these costs can be quite stiff, healthcare direct mail ads are known to generate an ROI of approximately 30%
+The cost of a direct mail campaign generally ranges from $.30 to over $10 a person, depending on how much you put into the design, marketing copy, mailing lists, and printing.
+While these costs can be quite stiff, marketing for hospitals through direct mail ads is known to generate an ROI of approximately 30%.

 Pay-Per-Click Ads

 With pay-per-click ads, you only pay when the ad is selected by a targeted audience.
-To successfully conduct a pay-per-click ad campaign, you’ll want to identify keywords that a member of your target audience would search.
-When someone searches a term from your keyword list, the ad will be displayed on search engines and websites to direct consumers to your website.
+To successfully conduct a pay-per-click ad campaign, you’ll want to identify keywords that a member of your target audience would search for.
+When someone searches for a term from your keyword list, the ad will be displayed on search engines and websites, directing consumers to your website.

-As healthcare professionals know too well, people have a predilection to research their real or imagined health conditions on the internet.
-While this can be an annoyance for healthcare facilities as patients come in with inaccurate self-diagnoses, online ads can easily target those concerned about their health by incorporating user data in their campaigns.
+As healthcare professionals know too well, people have a predilection to research their real or imagined health conditions online.
+While this can be an annoyance for healthcare facilities as patients come in with inaccurate self-diagnoses, online ads can easily target those concerned about their health by incorporating user data into their campaigns.

 New York Presbyterian Hospital’s Patient Stories